 Why Is It So Hard to Sleep When You're on Your Period?

-The physical effects such as stomach problems, nausea, headaches, and cramps are of course another reason why it’s so hard to sleep when you’re going through your period.
+Physical effects such as stomach problems, nausea, headaches, and cramps are of course another reason why it’s so hard to sleep when you’re going through your period.

 7 Tips for Getting Better Sleep During Your Menstrual Cycle

 Tip #2: Practice mind self-control.
-When you actually know that your mood changes and other symptoms can make it harder to sleep, it’s easier to get ahead of them and go to bed; practicing some relaxing techniques such as meditation or yoga can be very helpful.
+When you know that your mood changes and other symptoms can make it harder to sleep, it’s easier to get ahead of them and go to bed; practicing some relaxing techniques such as meditation or yoga can be very helpful.

-Tip #3: Avoid eating too much sugar, fat or heavy foods before sleeping so your stomach won’t suffer the consequences and consequently your sleep.
+Tip #3: Avoid eating too much sugar, fat or heavy foods before sleeping so your stomach won’t suffer the consequences and consequently affect your sleep.

 Tip #4: Use painkillers in moderation or medications that help regulate your hormones.
 Always consult your doctor first!